 Iaijutsu is concerned with the art of using the sword from its rested position in the saya.
 The person studying iaijutsu learns to deploy the sword for somewhat defensive purposes.
 In Japanese swordsmanship, these defensive techniques also include acts of getting the sword out to attack as well.
 Iaijutsu is not purely defensive action.
 Methods for stealthy or covert attacks are also included in many systems of iaijutsu and iaido.

-In general, the sword is worn through the obi (belt) with the cutting edge facing up and starting around the sixteenth century the sword was easily worn through the belt and hakama since many more samurai were not in dressed in armor.
-The sword placed in the obi and straps of the hakama became usage.
+In general, the sword is worn through the obi (belt) with the cutting edge facing up.
+Starting around the sixteenth century the sword was easily worn through the obi and hakama since many more samurai were not dressed in armor.
+The sword placed in the obi and straps of the hakama became normal usage.
 Earlier the sword was worn in a method known as tachi.
 It with the cutting edge facing downwards.
 It was suspended by two cords affixed to the saya.
 It hung much lower than the more modern version of it being in the obi.
 Having the cutting edge face down in tachi style also puts the handle at a convenient level to draw the sword.
 Wearing the sword in the obi with the cutting edge facing downwards creates an awkward method of drawing.